What to Expect on the Camino

 What Kind of Shoes Do I Need?

 The Camino is not a technical hiking trail.
 As such, many people choose to wear trail runners or light hiking shoes.
 But people’s foot care needs vary widely and some folks choose to wear heavier hiking boots.
 It does rain in Spain, and there are multiple opinions on Gore-Tex vs. not.
-Even when wet, most non-waterproofed shoes will likely dry out overnight (especially when stuffed with newspaper) and they breathe more easily.
+Even when wet, most non-waterproofed shoes will likely dry out overnight and they also breathe more easily.
 When you are fitted for shoes, consider sizing up to accommodate foot swelling.

 No matter what you decide, be sure you’ve walked a decent amount of mileage in your shoes.
 Break them in properly by trail-testing them with multiple back-to-back hikes, but don’t wear them out in advance.